Funeral Directors Category: West Midlands

 - Home visits – yes, if you’d prefer, they’ll visit you at home or at a location of your choice.
 Or, if you live a long way away, they’ll meet you by Skype or Zoom.
 During the pandemic most meetings have been by video call, but as restrictions gradually ease, socially distanced visits to their premises are possible if this is what you would prefer.

 - Same sex person to wash and dress?
 Yes, if this is important to you then male colleagues from the funeral home (where ‘A Natural Undertaking’ used to use the mortuary space before moving into Vicarage Road) will look after your relative.
 Otherwise it would usually be Carrie, Roxy or Fran who do this.

 - Embalming?
 Only if expressly requested or if required by a situations such as repatriation.

 - Ethnic specialism?
-Every family is treated equally, if there are specific cultural or religious requirements then of course Fran and Carrie will carry these out for you.
+Every family is treated equally, if there are specific cultural or religious requirements then of course they will carry these out for you.
 Just tell them what you require.

 - Home arranged funerals – absolutely, if you need support to look after someone at home then call for advice, they are always happy to chat with you on the phone to discuss your needs, and will provide a quote according to your requirements if you want.

 - Local celebrants – If you and your friends and family want someone to help with a ceremony, then they can put you in contact with exceptional celebrants or ministers.

 - Vehicles – The stylish white eco-friendly Leaf electric hearse, or the original white Chrysler Grand Voyager.
 If you’d prefer a traditional hearse or alternative means of transport they can organise this for you.

 - Website – Lovely website, really reflects the ethos and values of the company.
 Lots of information but easy to digest, laid out in a logical, straightforward way and written in plain English.